 - your domain name (with or without the dot com)

 See the WP Security » User Accounts instructions for why this is important.

-If you want to cut to the chase and create your site right away, just go to BlueHost right now.
+If you want to cut to the chase and create your site right away, just go to Bluehost right now.
 I’m an affiliate there because I think they have one of the best offers to run your WordPress website.
 Then follow the steps: Get a Shared Hosting plan with your domain name and WordPress auto-installed.
-You’ll want to already have an idea of what your Niche Website is and more or less what domain name you want.
+You’ll want to already have an idea of what your Niche Website is and the exact domain name you want.
 Remember that you want a .com, no matter how attractive other .whatnot are.
-Also avoid dashes in the domain name.
+Also, avoid dashes in the domain name.
 Once you have your WordPress website up and running, make sure to read my second section about setting up your website so it is secure and has a few features which I think are important to have for any basic website to be usable.